 Sometimes the problem is that too much diversity can actually cancel out the Church’s universal character.
 Our Masses become segregated: Spanish Mass, Creole Mass and English Mass are separated thus, we cannot worship with our ethnic brothers and sisters.
 Now if the Mass settings were the universal chants used by the Vatican, we could all learn them and worship together.
 Even better, when you go to another country, visit another state or a new parish, those lyrics will match.
 Learn how to sing “Gloria in Excelsis Deo” and you can sing it anywhere!
 Bilingual Masses are confusing and uncomfortable whereas a Latin Mass can bring unity.
 I often hear the complaint “Then no one will understand it!”
 Good then, at least we’ll all not understand it together!

 It’s not rigid or overly traditional to want these things in our liturgy- it is Catholic and what Vatican II intended.
 It is time to rediscover old beauty, to unveil hidden treasure.
 Our venerable church has such a rich history and we should utilize it.
-We shouldn’t be afraid to resurrect a hymn from Renaissance times, to intone a Medieval introit, raise up a Negro spiritual or belt out an old-timey march.
+We shouldn’t be afraid to resurrect a hymn from Renaissance times, to intone a Medieval introit, raise up a Negro spiritual or belt out “Crown Him With Many Crowns”.
 Just remember- all in moderation- and keep it reverent.
 We should never hesitate to sing in Latin, because it is the language of the Church.
 It was the tongue used by St Francis, Joan of Arc, Augustine, and Theresa of Avila.
 I think the time is nigh, that we tap into our vast treasury, that we truly sing a new song to the Lord.